 - 1. Any procedure that is not specifically listed under Schedule A, Description of Benefits and Copayments. - 2.
 Any procedure that in the professional opinion of the Network Dentist: - a. has poor prognosis for a successful result and reasonable longevity based on the condition of the tooth or teeth and/or surrounding structures, or - b. is inconsistent with generally accepted standards for dentistry. - 3.
-Services solely for cosmetic purposes, or for conditions that are a result of hereditary or developmental defects, such as cleft palate, upper and lower jaw malformations, congenitally missing teeth and teeth that are discolored or lacking enamel. - 4.
+Services solely for cosmetic purposes, with the exception of procedure D9975, (External bleaching for home application, per arch), or for conditions that are a result of hereditary or developmental defects, such as cleft palate, upper and lower jaw malformations, congenitally missing teeth and teeth that are discolored or lacking enamel. - 4.
 Lost or stolen appliances including, but not limited to, full or partial dentures, space maintainers, crowns and fixed partial dentures (bridges). - 5.
 Procedures, appliances or restoration if the purpose is to change vertical dimension, or to diagnose or treat abnormal conditions of the temporomandibular joint (TMJ). - 6.
 Precious metal for removable appliances, metallic or permanent soft bases for complete dentures, porcelain denture teeth, precision abutments for removable partials or fixed partial dentures (overlays, implants, and appliances associated therewith) and personalization and characterization of complete and partial dentures. - 7.
-Consultations for non-covered Benefits.

-8. Dental services received from any dental facility other than the assigned Network Dentist, including the services of an out-of-network dental specialist, unless expressly authorized by Delta Dental except for Emergency Services as described in the Contract and/or Certificate of Coverage.
+Implant-supported dental appliances and attachments, implant placement, maintenance, removal and all other services associated with a dental implant. - 8.
+Consultations for non-covered Benefits. - 9.
+Dental services received from any dental facility other than the assigned Network Dentist, including the services of an out-of-network dental specialist, unless expressly authorized by Delta Dental except for Emergency Services as described in the Contract and/or Certificate of Coverage. - 10.
+All related fees for admission, use, or stays in a hospital, out-patient surgery center, extended care facility, or other similar care facility. - 11.
+Prescription drugs.

-- 9. All related fees for admission, use, or stays in a hospital, out-patient surgery center, extended care facility, or other similar care facility. - 10.
-Prescription drugs. - 11.
-Dental expenses incurred in connection with any dental procedure started before the Enrollee's eligibility with the DHMO program.
-Examples include: teeth prepared for crowns, root canals in progress and full or partial dentures for which an impression has been taken. - 12.
+- 12. Dental expenses incurred in connection with any dental procedure started before the Enrollee's eligibility with the DHMO program.
+Examples include: teeth prepared for crowns, root canals in progress and full or partial dentures for which an impression has been taken. - 13.
 Treatment or appliances that are provided by a Dentist whose practice specializes in prosthodontic services.

 SECTION 3 What services are not covered by the plan?
 Section 3.1 Services we do not cover (exclusions)